christianpaolorichter/PICCS/README.md

     [A,B,prcntComplex] = ...
         simulate_complex_formation_uniform_background(...
         area,molDens,prcntComplex,epsilon,corrLimit);

-    % Define the vector of radial distances (r) at which the CCF will be calculated. rCorr = dr:dr:corrLimit;

     % Calculate the Cumulative Cross-Correlation for the current cell.
     Ccum(:,idxCell) = PICCS_calculate_cum_corr(A,B,rCorr); %[AB]/[B] & [A]